Part 2: Recapping the coding agent

 The prerequisite agent has five generic coding tools.
 We reuse them because skills and commands are behavior layers, not replacements for file and shell access.

 These tools let the agent read a project, make changes, run tests, and search for relevant code.
-That is enough for a general-purpose coding agent in the notebook.
+That's enough for a general-purpose coding agent in the notebook.

 Download tools.py into the project folder: